BridgeEQA: Virtual Embodied Agents for Real Bridge Inspections: Dataset

 We construct our dataset from unstructured PDF bridge inspection reports in the Vermont Agency of Transportation (VTrans) public database, where each report documents a single bridge with condition ratings, inspector notes, and photographs; the overall pipeline is summarized in Figure~\ref{fig:data_creation}.
 After applying report-level, page-level, and image-level quality filters, including a minimum threshold of 20 images per report and the removal of low-information pages and thumbnails, we randomly sample \numReportsFiltered{} reports and extract both textual and visual content that meets these criteria, yielding \numImages{} images and an average of \avgImagesPerReport{} images per report.

 In the transformation and validation stages, we use Gemini 2.5 Flash and Gemini 2.5 Pro as zero-shot parsers to structure text and images, map image references to inspector notes, and extract NBI condition ratings while preserving inspector rationale, with Gemini 2.5 Pro serving as a fallback when parsing errors or hallucinations are detected.
 We then validate the structured data with automated checks and human review, generate grounded QA pairs with image references and condition labels, and evaluate QA quality using RAGAs Faithfulness \& Answer Relevancy \cite{es-etal-2024-ragas}, RAGalyst Answerability \cite{gao2025ragalyst}, and an LLM-as-a-Judge Inspector Relevancy score.
 We achieve a Faithfulness of 0.997, an Answer Relevancy of 0.997, an Answerability of 0.996, and an Inspector Relevancy of 0.980.
-Our human review of 100 QAs showed 100\% accuracy.
-Additional implementation and validation details are provided in the appendix.
+Additional implementation and validation details are provided in the Supplementary Materials.